The Internet of Things, or in short IoT, is about creating a wide ecosystem of services for connected devices to turn them into smart devices.

-Scaleway Elements IoT Hub is a platform for exchanging messages between connected devices and give them access to cloud services.
+Scaleway Elements IoT Hub is a PaaS fitting between connected devices and services, enabling secure

 MQTT: MQTT is the standard protocol used to exchange messages.
 It is a publisher/subscriber protocol that is very lightweight, even for the smallest micro-controllers.
 It works pretty much the same as a web forum: when a client publishes a message under a topic, all the clients which had subscribed to this topic get the message.